minghuilab/MutaPheno/README.md

 **•	Feature Contribution (`*_MutaPheno_feature_SHAP.csv`):**

-&ensp•	Contains feature SHAP data for each mutation.

-&ensp•	**SHAP (SHapley Additive exPlanations) values** quantify the contribution of each feature to the model’s prediction.
+Contains feature SHAP data for each mutation. **SHAP (SHapley Additive exPlanations) values** quantify the contribution of each feature to the model’s prediction.
 A positive SHAP value indicates that the feature increases the likelihood of the predicted outcome, whereas a negative SHAP value suggests it decreases the likelihood.

 ### 5. Recommended System Requirements